The Daily Beat: Sunday, 8 October

-The European Parliament held a debate on October 8th, entitled “The Democratic Regression and Threats to the Political Pluralism of Georgia”.
-MEPs discussed upcoming elections in Georgia and the anti-democratic actions by the ruling party, as well as anti-EU rhetoric.
+The European Parliament held debate on October 8th, entitled “The Democratic Regression and Threats to the Political Pluralism of Georgia”.
+MEPs discussed upcoming elections in Georgia and the -democratic actions by the ruling party, as well as anti-EU rhetoric.
 They also discussed the need to adopt an EU resolution to support Georgian democracy prior to the elections.
 This resolution is expected to be voted on on 9 October.

-According to the European Commission’s financial allocations to partner countries, Georgia will lose 121.3 millions of euros in EU aid because of democratic backsliding.
+According to the European Commission’ financial allocations to partner countries, Georgia will lose 121.3 millions of euros in EU aid because of democratic backsliding.
 According to the European Commission’s announcement, these funds are being withheld from Georgia or reallocated “in response to backsliding on democracy standards, especially following the adoption of a Law on Transparency of Foreign Influence (Foreign Agents’ Law) targeting Georgian civil societies and media.”

-Anti-Corruption Bureau Removes TI-Georgia from “Political actor” Status on PM’s Request
+Anti- Removes TI-Georgia from “Political actor” Status on PM’s Request

 The Daily Beat: Monday, 1 October